incognite-lab/myGym/README.md

 ## Learn more about the toolbox in our [documentation](https://mygym.readthedocs.io/en/latest/)

+## myGym 3.7

+The latest version introduces new features:

+- new robots (Nico, Tiago, HSR)
+- new workspaces (human collaborative, Tiago table, Nico table)
+- new algorithms for multi-step training
+- visualization of multiple tranings in one graph
+- sim2real for Nico robot
+- new compositional rewards

+This is the last version of myGym compactible with Stable Baselines and Python 3.7.
+Next version will be based on TF2 and Torch and Python 3.10.

 ## Advantages

 * [Separate modules](https://mygym.readthedocs.io/en/latest/index.html) for fast prototyping (task.py, reward.py, env.py)